hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/README.md

 ## Introduction

 Before a player can perform any operations they need to authenticate with the platform.
 There are a few authentication options, and some can be used in combination with others.
-The full list of Authentication Types can be found [here](/Documentation/Key Concepts/Authentication.md), however for this tutorial we'll be using basic username/password Registration and Authentication.
+The full list of Authentication Types can be found [here](/Documentation/Key Concepts/Authentication.md).
+However, for this tutorial we'll be using basic username/password Registration and Authentication.

 ## Registering and Authenticating